You can enter multiple award categories but you must complete a separate entry form for each award you enter.

 Please select an organisation type from fleet operator or fleet supplier.
 If your organisation does not fit into either of these categories, please select ‘other’ and specify type of organisation.

 If you operate a fleet, please insert the number of each vehicle type and the total number of vehicles you operate.
+Please make sure you include employees' own vehicles if they use them to drive for work purposes ('grey fleet').
 Please note that some award categories are split into size of fleet, so it is important to complete this to ensure you are entered into the correct category.
 If you do not operate a fleet, please leave blank.

 3. Word limit